DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 prone to committing and the manipulation of the Internet.

-What the world really needs is a major political debate centering on the future of the only space that the whole of humanity shares in common.
+What the world really needs is a major political debate centering on the future of the only place that the whole of humanity shares in common.
 There is no doubt that a choice will have to be made, between a globalization of politics or the end of the Internet as we know it.
 We will have to make the Internet the central issue of a debate which given